yuvalmGS/gigaspaces-wiki-jekyll/xap97/interoperability.markdown

 ---
 layout: post
-title:  Platform Interoperability
+title:  Overview
 categories: XAP97
-parent: programmers-guide.html
+parent: interoperability-overview.html
-weight: 1500
+weight: 100
 ---

-{% summary  %}The possibility for organizations whose projects include a combination of Java, .NET and C++ platforms to communicate and access each other easily and efficiently while also maintaining the benefits of the GigaSpaces scale-out application server.{% endsummary %}

-# Overview

-GigaSpaces introduces interoperability -- the possibility for organizations whose projects include a combination of Java, .NET and C++ platforms to communicate and access each other easily and efficiently, while also maintaining the benefits of the GigaSpaces scale-out application server:
+XAP introduces interoperability -- the possibility for organizations whose projects include a combination of Java, .NET and C++ platforms to communicate and access each other easily and efficiently, while also maintaining the benefits of the GigaSpaces scale-out application server:

 - **Transparency**: using your native API in the space transparently with minimum changes to existing assets.
 Objects are stored in the space in the same manner regardless of the platform they are written from.
 For example, an object can be written to the space from a Java feeder, processed using a c++ Processing Unit, and a .NET client can receive the notification.
 - **Performance**: communication between platforms is performed through the space directly, without the need for adapters or XML translation.